Transitional cell cancer (TCC) is a rare type of kidney cancer. It starts in cells called transitional cells.

 These drugs are also often used in bladder cancer.

-Radiotherapy is not often used.
+Radiotherapy is not often used for TCC if the kidney or ureter.
 You may have radiotherapy to the area of the kidney or ureter if you’re not fit enough to have an operation or if your cancer has spread into surrounding tissue.

 You have regular check up appointments after treatment for transitional cell cancer of the kidney or ureter.
 This is called follow up.
 Your doctor looks for signs of the cancer coming back or spreading so that it can be found and treated early.